wangziqi2013/wangziqi2013.github.io/_posts/2018-12-28-Interval-Based-Memory-Reclamation.markdown

 reference to the pointer, and hence the reclamation should be delayed.
 Otherwise the block can be reclaimed immediately.
 With HE, if a thread is stalled due to I/O or killed halfway inside an operation, the number of blocks that cannot be reclaimed is bounded, since the thread is no longer able to make any reservation.

+IBR borrows the idea of created and deleted epoch from HE, while using an interval to represent reserved epoches.
+By tagging objects with created epoches, the GC algorithm is able to bound the number of unclaimable blocks even if a thread fails to make progress.
+By using an interval rather than individual epoches to represent the reservation, a better interface can be used which does not force the programmer to "unreserve" blocks when they leave the working set.
+IBR works as follows: When a new object is created, its created epoch is read from the current global epoch counter, and stored in the object header.
+When an object is deleted, the epoch counter is read as the deleted epoch which is also stored in the header.